Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/heat-map/heat-map-core.md

 ![heat_chat.png](/extensions/heat-map/heat_chat.png)

 > As you can see one of the `clicks` returns `%user%` this is because the user has not granted access to Heat.
 To grant access the User needs to do the following.
-> 1. Click on the Heat Logo at the Side of the screen and then Click Manage Access.
+> Click on the Heat Logo at the Side of the screen and then Click Manage Access.
 > ![set_up_heat1.png](/extensions/heat-map/set_up_heat1.png)
-> 2. You Then need to press Grant Access and then you should be set up.
+> You Then need to press Grant Access
 > ![heatgrant.png](/extensions/heat-map/heatgrant.png)
-{.is-danger}
+> Then your viewer should be set up
+{.is-warning}